The Treasure (2015 film): Production

 The film was produced through the director's company 42 km Film in collaboration with France's Les Films du Worso and Rouge International.
 It received grants corresponding to 350,000 euro from the Romanian National Film Center and support from Arte France Cinéma, HBO and Eurimages.
-With the exception of Toma Cuzin, the entire cast consists of non-professional actors.
+With the exception of Toma Cuzin, the entire cast are non-professional actors.
 Filming took place from 15 October to 15 November 2014 in Teleorman County and Bucharest.